-Glazed stoneware delivers beautiful results in the oven or microwave.
-The chic graystone glaze provides a neutral backdrop that will make the colorful foods look even more dramatic.
+Enameled Cast Iron delivers beautiful results and looks beautiful on your table.
+The chic gray glaze provides a neutral backdrop that will make the colorful foods look even more dramatic.

-Another lovely white-glazed oven-to-table piece that lets you bring hot dips, warm brie, or cheese sauces to the table with an elegant presentation.
+Versatile serving pieces that let you bring hot dips, warm Brie, or cheese sauces to the table with an elegant presentation.
 And, bring warm bread and appetizers directly from your oven to the table.

 Flower arrangements are beautiful and easy ways to make a statement on a dinner table, but they can be expensive.
 Try out one of these options for a more affordable centerpiece, made with things you might already have around the house.